Last Updated on August 7, 2025 by Arnav Sharma

 - The

 Remember that Terraform’s conditional expressions only work within the context of setting a value.
 You cannot use them to conditionally create resources.
-To conditionally create resources, you would use the count
+To conditionally create resources, you would use the count parameter or the for_each construct to control whether or not a resource is created based on your conditions.

-Here’s an example with count
+Here’s an example with count:

 resource "azurerm_storage_account" "example" {